Serving St. Louis & the Metro Area

 • Loss of consortium

-• Severity of Injuries: More severe injuries typically result in higher settlements.
+• Severity of injuries.
+More severe injuries generally result in higher settlements.

-• Comparative Fault: Missouri follows a pure comparative fault rule, which means your settlement may be reduced by your percentage of fault in the accident.
+• Comparative fault.
+Missouri follows a pure comparative fault rule — your settlement may be reduced by your percentage of fault.

-• Impact on Quality of Life: Significant lifestyle changes due to injuries can increase non-economic damages.
+• Impact on quality of life.
+Long-term lifestyle changes from injuries can increase non-economic damages.

-• Document Everything: Keep detailed records of all accident-related expenses, medical treatments, and how the injuries have affected your daily life.
+• Document everything.
+Accident-related expenses, medical treatments, and how the injuries are affecting your day-to-day.

-• Don’t Rush to Settle: Insurance companies often offer quick, low settlements.
-Be patient and consult with your attorney before accepting any offer.
+• Don’t rush to settle.
+Insurance companies often front-load low settlement offers.
+Talk with an attorney before accepting anything.

-• Gather Strong Evidence: This includes police reports, witness statements, and expert testimony—especially in fatal car accident cases.
+• Gather strong evidence.
+Police reports, witness statements, and expert testimony — especially in serious or fatal cases.